Welsh Dog Breeds

 After being in existence in some form for 800 years as droving dogs, they have slowly been replaced by Border Collies.
 Recently there has been an attempt by the Welsh Sheepdog Society to ‘conserve and protect the traditional breed of indigenous Welsh Sheepdog’.

 They are highly independent and energetic which requires an assertive owner and lots of exercise.
 Equally, they are incredibly loyal and affectionate and like to have a home with an owner who is home most of the time and can give them plenty of affection and exercise throughout the day.
-They are also office-friendly which means if you have a dog-friendly office then they become your favourite colleague!
-They are taller, broader and stronger than the standard Border Collie and are less sensitive which means they don’t require as strict a routine.
+They are taller, broader and stronger than the standard Border Collie and are less sensitive which means they often don’t require as strict a routine.

 Hey there!